influxdata/docs-v2/content/chronograf/v1.8/guides/cloning-in-ui.md

 ---
-title: Cloning dashboards and cells
+title: Clone dashboards and cells
 description: Dashboards and their cells can be cloned, or copied, to be used as templates for easily creating new dashboards and cells.
 menu:
   chronograf_1_8: